Devon Larratt: Exhibition Boxing

-On August 16, 2021, Devon Larratt accepted a boxing match with the World's Strongest Man Champion Hafþór Júlíus Björnsson.
+On 16 August 2021, Devon Larratt accepted a boxing match with the World's Strongest Man Champion Hafþór Júlíus Björnsson.
 Larratt, who had no previous boxing experience, trained for the match at Tristar Gym, owned by Firas Zahabi.
 The gym is notable for training a number of top mixed martial artists, including UFC Hall of Famer Georges St-Pierre.
 When asked why he accepted the match on short notice, Devon stated that he "knows a lot about the sport of arm-wrestling", and that "abandoning his area of expertise" to enter a "fighter dorm", with "professional fighters", is an "opportunity to grow as a human being".

-The match took place in Dubai, on September 18, 2021, where Larratt lost to Hafþór Júlíus Björnsson by TKO.
+The match took place in Dubai, on 18 September 2021, where Larratt lost to Björnsson by technical knockout.
 Larratt landed an early right hook on Björnsson, but Björnsson dominated the rest of the fight with superior foot work and a hard jab.
 With twenty five seconds remaining in the first round, Björnsson stunned Larratt with a left hook.
 While some criticized the referee for jumping in prematurely, Devon said it was "probably a good thing the referee stopped the fight".

-Past events
+Levan & East vs West Debut

-On December 18th, 2021, King of the Table announced that Levan Saginashvili will face Devon Larratt at King of the Table 4 (KOTT 4).
-The match took place in Dubai, in June 25th 2022.
-Currently, Levan Saginashvili is considered the #1 armwrestler in the world, both left and right handed, and therefore is considered the heavy favorite.
-It was said that to win the match, Devon would need to stop Levan's explosive drive, regrip, and drain the power from his opponents hands.
-Larratt would go on to lose this match 6-0.
+On 18 December 2021, King of the Table announced that Devon Larratt will face Levan Saginashvili at King of the Table 4 (KOTT 4).
+The match took place in Dubai, on 25 June 2022.
+Levan Saginashvili is considered the #1 right handed armwrestler in the world today and the Strongest armwrestler in history.
+As a heavy underdog, Devon's only chances of winning the match would be to stop Levan's explosive drive, regrip, and drain the power from Levan's hands.
+During the match, any small hope Larratt had of winning would disappear with an early bicep injury and he would go on to lose 6–0.

+Later that year, on 19 November, Devon Larratt would make his first appearance at an East vs West event, dropping one weight class, and facing the then Heavyweight Champion of East vs West, Evgeny Prudnik.
+Devon participated in this match because Prudnik's originally scheduled opponent (Michael Todd) had to withdraw due to injury.
+Devon won the match, besting Prudnik to a score of 3-0 and gaining the Heavyweight Title of the event.